 There is a set of reports that may be generic per-se and some others that can be common to a specific industry.
 But it is very important to notice that each company will have specific needs in what regards to intelligence.
 Any Industrial Internet of Things framework will have to include a Business Intelligence module that can be adapted for each client.

-Getting data from devices and sending them some commands can be labeled as simple task.
+Getting data from devices and sending them some commands can be labeled as a simple task.
 When the solution scales and the deployment starts getting big, a new problem starts to give its new face, and it’s very common to not taking care of this problem at the initial stages of the development, and some times it may be late.

 Device Management gives the tools to control de infrastructure of the solution.
 It includes aspects like asset management, monitoring, software updates, remote control… but not of the sensors and “business assets”.
 Device Management takes care of all the components that make part of the solution like routers, modems, gateways… The solution is a complete set of devices that make possible create the infrastructure.

 4. Internet of Things Security as a must